-What is back pay?
+What is back pay and computation of back pay?
 I have thought really hard before I started writing and just trying to grasp the entire meaning of it.
 I have been in the BPO industry for quite some time now yet personally, I have never had any major experiences of getting a back pay due to miscalculations for my salary.

 This does not mean I have always been paid the exact amount equivalent to the time I’ve rendered for work though.
 One can find discrepancies with the compensation just about everywhere we work, whether we are in a private firm or in a government entity.
 According to some business dictionary, back pay is simply defined as any past wages or benefits which may include bonuses, overtime pays, and night differential premiums, to which an employee is entitled to.